FinanF/COMP47250-Team-Software-Project/README.md

 ws://localhost:8000/traffic
 ```

-The server automatically starts the traffic simulation worker when a client connects and streams junction and vehicle updates until the client disconnects.
+The traffic simulation runs in a background worker, and this endpoint streams junction and vehicle updates over the WebSocket while the simulation is active.

-### Junction State Update
+#### Junction State Update

 The server periodically sends the current state of all simulated traffic junctions.

-#### Message Type
+##### Message Type

 ```json
 {